Things to do in Manila

 Boracay

-Located in the western Visayas, the tiny, butterfly-shaped island of Boracay is a major hotspot for international sun-lovers.
-Its powder-white, palm-studded beach is said to glow at night.
-Visitors will appreciate the island's unspoilt beauty, along with its hotels, restaurants and nightlife.
-They can also enjoy an array of water sports, such as cliff diving, kiteboarding, snorkelling, windsurfing and scuba diving.
-Boracay has rightly won multiple awards and deserves its place among the world's top beach resort destinations.
-The best time to visit is during the Amihan season between October and May, when there is little to no rain and the island's main tourist area is calm and sheltered.
+Nestled in the western Visayas, the enchanting, butterfly-shaped island of Boracay is a premier destination for sun-seekers from around the globe.
+Its powdery white sand beach, fringed by swaying palm trees, is renowned for its stunning beauty, especially as it seems to glow under the moonlight.
+Visitors are drawn not only to its pristine landscapes but also to the vibrant mix of hotels, restaurants and nightlife.
+Boracay offers a wealth of exhilarating water activities, including cliff diving, kiteboarding, snorkelling, windsurfing and scuba diving.
+With its unspoilt charm and world-class amenities, Boracay has earned its place as one of the world's top beach resort destinations.
+The ideal time to visit is during the Amihan season, from October to May, when the weather is dry and the island's main beach area remains calm and inviting.

 Puerto Galera